wing5wong/artisan-whs-static/source/_courses/ENE2.md

   - "91106"
 endorsement: Yes
 ---
 To provide a balanced programme of language skills, including writing, reading, listening, speaking, viewing and presenting.
 Study of literature, comprehension, research, creative writing and formal writing.
+Students can gain the 10 Literacy credits for University Entrance from this course.